 If you have private student loans, it may be feasible to consider refinancing your loans.
-The process can lower your interest rate, and therefore lower your monthly payments.
+Money's best student loan refinance companies can lower your interest rate, and therefore lower your monthly payments.
 Doing so with your private loans could free up some money to make the minimum payments on your federal loans.

 But if you have federal student loans, refinancing may not be the best route, even if it could lower your monthly payment.
 Federal loans tend to have smaller interest rates than private loans, which means the savings offered through refinancing are likely smaller.

 More importantly, when you refinance your federal loans through a private company, you leave the federal system.
 That means you lose all its benefits including access to its income-driven plans, its forbearance programs and any future assistance.